godot-go/godot-go/README.md

 ### Building Godot-Go

-**The GDExtension interface hasn't been stable.** In order for godot-go to work correctly, you must make sure the godot_headers are in sync between your godot binary and godot-go.
+**The GDExtension interface isn't currently stable.** In order for godot-go to work correctly, you must make sure the godot_headers are in sync between your godot binary and godot-go.
 There's a helper task in the Makefile for this:

     make update_godot_headers_from_github
     make generate